 Accommodation: $30 per night

-THE LUREYou name it; SPI has it!
-This small beach city's focus is on outdoor activities.
-Superb wind, a million acres of flat, shallow, warm Gulf waters, warm air and water temperatures as well as a lack of crowds make this a kiter's dream (although you'll definitely find a good party!).
+THE LUREA truly classic USA destination.
+You name it; SPI has it!
+This small beach city’s focus is on outdoor activities.
+Superb wind, a million acres of flat, shallow, warm Gulf waters, warm air and water temperatures as well as a lack of crowds make this a kiter’s dream (although you’ll definitely find a good party!).

 WIND, WEATHER AND WATERThe winds average 17 knots all year!
 The busiest kite seasons are spring (March to June with ridiculously consistent thermals mid-summer) and fall/autumn (September to November) when the weather and water temperatures are still warm.
 August through early October is tropical hurricane season and can be unpredictable.
 As cold fronts approach between September and November from northern states, the south winds are sucked in from the Caribbean, often blowing 20 knots for several days.
 As the north front reaches Texas, the direction switches 180 degrees and it nukes from the north at 35+ knots.
-North winds are strongest in first few days before easing.
-The regular south winds soon return with consistency after 'winter' which is occasionally cold for the odd day or two, but nothing piercing.
 April to November boardshorts / light wetsuit weather.
-Summer temperatures can reach 32°C / 90°F. Year round average water temps: 25°C / 77°F. Slap on that sunscreen and make sure you bring all your kites – you'll use 'em!
+Summer temps can reach 32°C / 90°F. Year round average water temps: 25°C / 77°F. Bring all your kites – you’ll use ‘em!

 ACCOMMODATIONAll you’d expect for a destination resort set-up for tourism, from budget motels to houses for the family.